dzallinger77-bot/Jeeves-Zones-Error/README.md

 # Jeeves-Zones-Error
-This Error Spawms every tick fills the server log makes it 10 mb big in like seconds.
+This Error Spamms every tick fills the server log makes it 10 mb big in like seconds.

 STACK TRACE